kyotolesson-class/kyotolesson-class.github.io/junior_coders/0c23f5f29d83139f13fc32a19c49dee01bfcd93f/class_notes_lessons/a_mon0500pm.md

 Today we worked on individual projects, some of which had been ignored since November.

 Student H
-{% include zakviewer.html Name="Untitled-44 Student H " ID="https://scratch.mit.edu/projects/624402480/" caption="Student H worked on transferring the chimney from the background to a separate sprite so he could create the effecct of Santa going into the house.
+{% include zakviewer.html Name="Untitled-44 Student H" ID="https://scratch.mit.edu/projects/624402480/" caption="Student H worked on transferring the chimney from the background to a separate sprite so he could create the effect of Santa going into the house.
 Then we made it so you can push Santa into the chimney by pressing the p key.
 This introduced teh student to a bunch of new blocks, so it was good practice for him." %}

 ```